Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: AI in ART

 \subsubsection{Pregnancy prediction based on tabular data}

-In clinical practice, reproductive doctors need to predict pregnancy outcomes not only based on embryo images, but also based on tabular data such as parental fertility indicators.
-Tabular data is usually structured and easily quantified, and does not require the collection of large amounts of data like image processing tasks.
-Liu et al. \cite{82} collected 401 cases of data with 19 fertility indicators, such as female age, female BMI, and EndoMetrial Thickness (EMT), and used SVM, Logistic Regression (LR) \cite{83}, Decision Tree (DT) \cite{84}, and Random Forest (RF) \cite{85} to predict pregnancy.
+In clinical practice, reproductive doctors needed to predict pregnancy outcomes not only based on embryo images, but also based on tabular data such as parental fertility indicators.
+Tabular data is usually structured and easily quantified, and did not require the collection of large amounts of data like image processing tasks.
+Liu et al. \cite{82} collected 401 cases of data with 19 fertility indicators, such as female age, female BMI, and EndoMetrial Thickness (EMT), and used SVM, LR \cite{83}, Decision Tree (DT) \cite{84}, and Random Forest (RF) \cite{85} to predict pregnancy.
 The AUC of the best RF method was 61.30$\%$, and it was found through statistics that: Among patients with good-quality embryos, the clinical pregnancy success rate was about 70$\%$ when EMT thickness was greater than 9.6 mm, but 50$\%$ when EMT thickness was no greater than 9.6 mm.
-Mehta et al. \cite{86} collected data of 333 cases with 11 indicators such as female age, Antral Follicle Count (AFC), and Follicle-Stimulating Hormone (FSH), and observed that the ACC of pregnancy prediction of Adaboost \cite{87} was 97.50$\%$, better than all other machine learning models, and found statistically that: The propensity to clinical pregnancy is negative if the woman is older than 36 years, and the likelihood of clinical pregnancy decreases substantially if the woman is older than 40 years; Furthermore, the propensity for clinical pregnancy was positively correlated with the number of embryos transferred in the same IVF cycle.\\ Similarly, through statistical related studies \cite{88}\cite{89}\cite{90}\cite{91}\cite{92}\cite{93}, it can be concluded that the characteristics affecting pregnancy prediction mainly include female age, Anti-Mullerian Hormone (AMH), EMT, semen volume, oocytes number, AFC, female BMI and so on.
+Mehta et al. \cite{86} collected data of 333 cases with 11 indicators such as female age, Antral Follicle Count (AFC), and Follicle-Stimulating Hormone (FSH), and observed that the ACC of pregnancy prediction of Adaboost \cite{87} was 97.50$\%$, better than all other machine learning models, and found statistically that: The propensity to clinical pregnancy was negative if the woman was older than 36 years, and the likelihood of clinical pregnancy decreased substantially if the woman was older than 40 years; Furthermore, the propensity for clinical pregnancy was positively correlated with the number of embryos transferred in the same IVF cycle.\\ Similarly, through statistical related studies \cite{88}\cite{89}\cite{90}\cite{91}\cite{92}\cite{93}, it can be concluded that the characteristics affecting pregnancy prediction mainly include female age, Anti-Mullerian Hormone (AMH), EMT, semen volume, oocytes number, AFC, female BMI and so on.
 In addition to using traditional machine learning methods for pregnancy prediction, Cao et al. \cite{94} converted 123 relevant data into natural language and fine-tuned the large language model GPT-4 with the converted natural language, resulting in a final AUC of 87.00$\%$.
-Ouyang et al. \cite{95} converted the tabular data into tokens and input them into Transformer for pregnancy prediction with AUC of 71.30$\%$.
+Ouyang et al. \cite{95} and Borji \cite{tab1} et al. converted the tabular data into tokens and input them into Transformer for pregnancy prediction.
+Liu et al. \cite{tabcnn} transformed one-dimensional tabular data into two-dimensional data through replication operations and then extracted features through CNN for pregnancy prediction.\\ The core characteristics and implementation details of the aforementioned studies are summarized in TABLE \ref{table3}.
+To broaden the scope and enhance the comprehensiveness of this review, we further incorporate a number of related works that share similar technical methodologies or target comparable application tasks \cite{tab1}\cite{tab2}\cite{tab3}\cite{tab4}\cite{tab5}\cite{tab6}.